Puzzlepart/bestillingsportalen/Deployment-guide.md

 ## Step 8: Share Power App, Flows and SharePoint site

-Before Provision Assist can be rolled out, the Power App and SharePoint site need to be shared with all users to will submit requests.
+Before Bestillingsportalen can be rolled out, the Power App and SharePoint site need to be shared with all users to will submit requests.

 ### Power App

 Follow the steps below to share the app and the SharePoint site:

 1. Navigate to the Power Apps portal as the service account.
-2. Select the Provision Assist Power App and click 'Share' on the top menu.
+2. Select the Bestillingsportalen Power App and click 'Share' on the top menu.
 3. Enter users or groups to share the app with.
 You may wish to give some users 'Owner' rights to edit the app.
 This will avoid the need to sign in with the service account when making changes.

 If you don't have a group you can add users individually or share with everyone across your tenant by sharing with the 'Everyone' group.
 (To keep the communication official, you should take out the checkbox to 'Send an email invitation to new users.')
 You can also share the app with other admins by granting them Co-Owner rights.